volitank/rust-apt/README.md

 # Development

-Make sure you have `cargo` and `rustup` are installed before you run the following commands.
+Make sure `cargo` and `rustup` are installed before you run the following commands.

 You will need the stable and nightly toolchain.
-Nightly is only used for `rustfmt`
+Nightly is only used for `rustfmt`.

 Install `just`, a command runner we use to simplify some tasks.